Laura Innes

-Laura Elizabeth Innes (born August 16, 1957) is an American actress and television director.
-She starred as Dr. Kerry Weaver in the NBC medical drama ER from 1995 to 2007 and reprised her role from 2008 to 2009 in the final season.
-She also starred as Sophia in the short-lived NBC thriller The Event from 2010 to 2011.
+Laura Innes (born August 16, 1957) is an American actress and television director.
+She played Kerry Weaver in the medical drama ER (1995–2009), which earned her two Primetime Emmy Award nominations.
+In 2001, she received her third Primetime Emmy Award nomination for directing the episode "Shibboleth" of the political drama The West Wing.
+She also appeared in the thriller drama The Event (2010–2011) and How to Get Away with Murder (2018–2020).

 Career

 Innes was introduced to professional theater by her father, who frequently took the family to the Stratford Festival of Canada in Stratford, Ontario.
 Following his advice to "do what you love," she attended Northwestern University graduating in 1980, where she was a member of the Alpha Chi Omega sorority and earned a degree in theater.

-Her first stage credits were in Chicago at the renowned Goodman Theatre and Wisdom Bridge Theatre, where she played Stella in A Streetcar Named Desire.
+Her first stage credits were in Chicago at the Goodman Theatre and Wisdom Bridge Theatre, where she played Stella in A Streetcar Named Desire.
 John Malkovich played Mitch in this production.
 Other major stage credits include Two Shakespearean Actors with Eric Stoltz at Lincoln Center, Our Town at the Seattle Repertory Theatre, and Three Sisters at the La Jolla Playhouse in San Diego.

 In 1986, Innes co-starred as Krissy Bender Marino, the daughter of Jerry Stiller and Anne Meara in the short-lived sitcom The Stiller and Meara Show.
 In 1989, Innes played Miss Andrews in the Nickelodeon sitcom Hey Dude in the second season episode "Teacher's Pest".
 She also played Mrs. Fleeman in the episode "Baby".
 In the 1990s, Innes guest-starred in television series including Party of Five, My So-Called Life and Brooklyn Bridge and appeared in the Emmy-winning TV movie And the Band Played On before being cast in her first major television role in the NBC sitcom Wings from 1991 to 1993.
 She played Bunny, the promiscuous ex-wife of Lowell Mather (Thomas Haden Church).